quantify-os/quantify-core/CONTRIBUTING.md

 it should be marked for removal in the `quantify-core-1.5` using a ``DeprecationWarning``, mentioning the version of removal (in this case `1.5`) and an instruction for the user on how to port the code to the new versions of Quantify.
-The recommended way to do it is through the `quantify_core.utilities.deprecated` decorator.
+The recommended way to do it is through the :func:`~quantify_core.utilities.deprecated` decorator.

 If there is doubt about whether the API change is considered major (requiring major version bump) or minor, it must be discussed during a developers meeting.